caseycs/hugoDocs/content/hosting-and-deployment/hosting-on-github.md

 4. Make your website work locally (`hugo server` or `hugo server -t <YOURTHEME>`) and open your browser to <http://localhost:1313>.
 5. Once you are happy with the results:
     * Press <kbd>Ctrl</kbd>+<kbd>C</kbd> to kill the server
-    * `rm -rf public` to completely remove the `public` directory if there
+    * `rm -rf docs` to completely remove the `docs` directory if there
-6. `git submodule add -b master git@github.com:<USERNAME>/<USERNAME>.github.io.git public`.
+6. `git submodule add -b master git@github.com:<USERNAME>/<USERNAME>.github.io.git docs`.
 This creates a git [submodule][].
-Now when you run the `hugo` command to build your site to `public`, the created `public` directory will have a different remote origin (i.e. hosted GitHub repository).
+Now when you run the `hugo` command to build your site to `docs`, the created `docs` directory will have a different remote origin (i.e. hosted GitHub repository).
 You can automate some of these steps with the following script.

 #### Put it Into a Script